 Once you know what’s essential, take a look at the technologies that support those vital elements you’ve identified.
 Is your business taking advantage of all the available technology?
 Here are three ways to apply existing technology to bridge asset-management gaps:

-- Paper documents– Institute an imaging program to convert documents from physical assets to digital assets, stored safely on off-site servers.
+- Paper documents– Institute an digitization program to convert documents from physical assets to digital assets, stored safely on off-site servers.
 Remote access to imaged documents lets knowledge workers remain productive if the workplace is off-limits during a disaster.

 - Communications and IT– Provide portable IT and telecom resource centers in safe zones.
 Employees can access and recharge work-related electronic devices at off-site locations, continuing their work even in the event of power cuts.